AndreiBarsan/FunJava/Issues.md

 Current problems:
 =================
     - no real inheritance for the case classes - specific methods inside them are not possible (e.g. custom toStrings)
-    - no additional matching options (no match-by-expression like in Scala)
     - no current use for the visitor/welcom pattern

 Applications: